- Solicitors For Business

 When the complexity of the matter means we cannot offer a fixed-fee for the whole case, we may be able to provide fixed fees for stages within the case.
 If it is not possible for us to provide fixed fees, we can still help you budget properly by providing regular cost estimates and we can also offer payment plans for complex or long-running cases.

-At JMW, we have great experience in representing both individual and corporate clients with insurance policies providing cover for legal fees and expenses.
+At JMW, we have many years’ experience in representing both individual and corporate clients with insurance policies providing cover for legal fees and expenses.
 We are also able to advise on whether the policy terms provide cover in a particular case.
-We are experts in regulatory and management liability cases - in which we often act for company directors and officers.
-Many such cases are defended with the benefit of ‘Directors and Officers’ insurance cover - often referred to as management liability cover - and the insurance company needs to know that a policy holder is represented by lawyers who will work professionally and effectively towards the objective.
-We are acknowledged and authorised by one of the world’s largest insurance brokers and a market-leading insurance company in the provision of services covered by directors and officers policies.
+We are experts in regulatory and management liability cases - in which we often act for current or former company directors, officers and employees.

-When clients are acquitted after trial or the case is discontinued prior to trial, recovery of defence costs is a priority - and JMW employs a specialist team of in-house costs lawyers for that purpose.
+When clients are acquitted or if relevant applications succeed, recovery of costs is a priority and JMW employs a specialist team of in-house costs lawyers for that purpose.
 Although the majority of costs applications can be handled by the lawyer with direct conduct of your case, our ability to offer the services of a dedicated costs recovery lawyer in complex cases can make a very real difference to the net level of funding.

 Can I recover my private defence costs at the Magistrates' Court if I am found not guilty?